maxcountryman/flask-login/docs/index.rst

 By default, when the user closes their browser the Flask Session is deleted and the user is logged out.
 "Remember Me" prevents the user from accidentally being logged out when they close their browser.
-This does **NOT** mean remembering or pre-filling the user's username or password in a login form after the user has logged out.
+This does **NOT** mean remembering or prefilling the user's username or password in a login form after the user has logged out.

 "Remember Me" functionality can be tricky to implement.
 However, Flask-Login